MatthewVita/node-hl7-complete/README.md

 Node module that is bridged with the Java Hapi HL7 library.

 With this library, you can:
-- Transform JavaScript objects into HL7 messages.
+- Transform plain JavaScript objects into HL7 messages.
 - Transform HL7 messages into plain JavaScript objects.
 - Benefit from Java Hapi HL7 being used under the hood, which is the gold-standard of HL7 parsing.